 Types of breast cancer

-There are many different types of breast cancer.
-Invasive breast cancer means that the cancer has spread—or metastasized—to nearby tissue, lymph nodes, or other parts of the body.
-Non-invasive breast cancer means that the cancer hasn’t spread.
+Breast cancer can be invasive or non-invasive.
+Invasive means that the cancer has spread—or metastasized—to nearby tissue, lymph nodes, or other parts of the body, while non-invasive means that the cancer hasn’t spread.

 Breasts are made up of three main parts: